How to Unsubscribe From Unwanted Hearst Magazine Subscriptions

 Hearst Magazine giveaways do offer a non-purchase method of entry.
 However, if you are intent on entering a giveaway and don't double-check your entry form, you could easily make a mistake and subscribe unintentionally.

 How You Might Accidentally Subscribe

-Some magazine sweepstakes pages have a separate link you need to click to go to the non-purchase entry method.
-Others have a check box if you want to subscribe that's pre-checked when you fill out the entry form.
-You need to unselect it if you do not want to receive the magazine.
+Some magazine sweepstakes pages have a separate link you need to click to access the non-purchase entry method.
+Others have a checkbox to subscribe that's pre-checked when you fill out the entry form.
+You need to uncheck it if you don't want to receive the magazine.

-While you should pay careful attention that you're not agreeing to anything you don't want anytime you enter a giveaway, you should take extra care when entering Hearst Magazine sweepstakes.
-There have been complaints from sweepstakes fans who believe they have used the non-purchase entry method and have still been subscribed to Hearst Magazines.
+While you should pay careful attention that you're not agreeing to anything you don't want anytime you enter a giveaway, you should take extra care when entering magazine sweepstakes.
+Over the years, some sweepstakes fans have complained that they believe they have used the non-purchase entry method and have still been subscribed to Hearst Magazines.

 Sweepstakes fans have reported being subscribed to a Hearst Magazine publication, despite actively selecting the subscription-free entry option.

 You can also check Hearst's customer service pages to see which magazines you're subscribed to.
 If you see any unwanted changes, you can take action.

 What to Do If You Receive an Unwanted Magazine Subscription